It’s not easy to let things go when we need to or even when we have to and have no choice.

 Once a Cheerleader, Always a Cheerleader.
 Perhaps one of my greatest gifts is encouraging people to do their best and cheering them on along the way.
 When I was in second grade, I said I wanted to be a Dallas Cowboy Cheerleader, and later went on to become one in grade school and high school.

 I Love to Write…A lot.
-I started keeping a journal in high school and is still a big part of my life.
-I am always amazed at the magic of writing.
+I started keeping a journal in high school and I never cease to be amazed at the magic of writing.
 I also wrote a lot of letters, really, really long letters with my best friend in high school (we would compete to see who could write the longest one), and with a pen pal in California whom I’m still friends with to this day.

 Music Makes My World Go Around.
-Music was my saving grace growing up, and I would feel something was missing if I didn’t listen to music every day.
+I would feel something was missing if I didn’t listen to music every day.
 It all started with Queen, Pink Floyd, Men at Work, DEVO, AC/DC, Billy Joel, and the Sound of Music.
-(Side note: I played the part of a nun in “The Sound of Music,” at the local playhouse).
+(Side note: I played the part of a nun in “The Sound of Music,” at the local playhouse and got the part by singing a Madonna song!!).

 The Messiest Neat Freak You’ll Ever Meet.
 Yes, I am a walking contradiction.
 I am very neat and organized but at the same time, I am like a tornado when I work and travel.
 Everything just explodes around me and I wouldn’t want it any other way.
 Organized chaos liberates me.